MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/typename-element-for-entryselectedby-for-enumerableexpansion-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/25/2021
 ms.topic: reference
-title: TypeName Element for EntrySelectedBy for EnumerableExpansion (Format)
+title: TypeName Element for EntrySelectedBy for EnumerableExpansion
-description: TypeName Element for EntrySelectedBy for EnumerableExpansion (Format)
+description: TypeName Element for EntrySelectedBy for EnumerableExpansion
 ---
-# TypeName Element for EntrySelectedBy for EnumerableExpansion (Format)
+# TypeName Element for EntrySelectedBy for EnumerableExpansion

 Specifies a .NET type that is expanded by this definition.
 This element is used when defining a default settings.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-DefaultSettings Element (Format)
+- DefaultSettings Element
-EnumerableExpansions Element (Format)
+- EnumerableExpansions Element
-EnumerableExpansion Element (Format)
+- EnumerableExpansion Element
-EntrySelectedBy Element for EnumerableExpansion (Format) TypeName Element for EntrySelectedBy for EnumerableExpansion (Format)
+- EntrySelectedBy Element
+- TypeName Element

 ## Syntax